RGOODSFR/blog/content/0003_en_auto_migrate_between_checkouts.md

 # The problem

-When working in a team and peer-reviewing code, you might find yourself navigating between branches a lot, and with the way Django manages database state through migrations, you can easily forget to unaply migrations before changing branches.
+When working in a team and peer-reviewing code, you might find yourself navigating between branches a lot, and with the way Django manages database state through migrations, you can easily forget to unapply migrations before changing branches.
 Let's see how we can improve that.

 # Detecting differences in migrations

-The right moment for checking migrations state is when code changes by inovking a `git checkout`, so we can make use of [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) for that.
+The right moment for checking migrations state is when code changes by invoking a `git checkout`, so we can make use of [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) for that.

 Now, in this hook, we must be aware of the django setup (settings, database, and so on), so we'll be working